SciKit-Surgery/scikit-surgerytf/README.rst

 scikit-surgerytf supports Python 3.6+.

 The aim of scikit-surgerytf is to provide a home for various Tensor Flow examples and utilities and to show best practice.
-Its NOT mean't to be a layer on-top of Tensor Flow or provide a new kind-of platform.
-Its so that researchers can learn from examples, and importantly, learn how to deliver an algorithm that can be used by other people out of the box, with just a ```pip install```.
+Its NOT meant to be a layer on-top of Tensor Flow or provide a new kind-of platform.
+The aim is that researchers can learn from examples, and importantly, learn how to deliver an algorithm that can be used by other people out of the box, with just a ```pip install```, rather than a new user having to re-implement stuff.

 Developing
 ----------